Top 10 Trekking tips for Beginners

 Encounter with Yaks and pack animals while Trekking

 The Yaks and Dzomos (a hybrid of yak and cow) are furry animals with massive horns that play a vital role in the lifestyle of the Himalaya people.
 Due to the rugged topography, there is no transportation facility.
 Thus these animals help in carrying goods and other commodities to and fro the village to lower towns.

 You will encounter these animals as you climb higher over 3000m.

-Drinking water while trekking in Nepal
+Drinking water while trekking

 There are many villages with purified water stations.
 You can fill up your bottles for a price.
 The tap or groundwater is good to avoid unless you purify it well.
 You can carry a water filter and purification tablets.
 Bottled water is quite safe to drink but before you buy one make sure to check the packed date.
 It is better if you get 2 one-liter bottles or a hydration bladder to fill the water.

 Most of the Himalayan regions follow the Buddhist religion.
 You will see many colorful prayer flags and Mani walls along the way.
 You can also tie one if you wish to.
 The sound of these flags flickering with the wind will give you some kind of peace and calmness.
 It is a form of paying respect to the culture by keeping your right side close to the sacred idols and objects.